 Both lines operate between 5.30 am and 11.30 pm (see what to do if you arrive into CIA at night).
 Depending on your destination, these bus/metro combos will get you pretty much wherever you want to go.
 For most tourist destinations (Spanish Steps, Barberini, Vatican), the 520/Linea A route will be the best.

 Train & bus

-The cheapest option of all, but unfortunately the train option from Ciampino is not good.
+Unfortunately the train from Ciampino is not the best option.
 The nearest train does not leave from the airport: you need to travel three or four miles to Ciampino town center, where you can connect.
 The train, while relatively fast, is also infrequent.
 It arrives into Termini station.
 Local buses to the station from the airport leave around every half hour, take 15 minutes, and cost around €1.
 A taxi to the station will cost around €10.
 Train tickets are only €1.50.

 Like at Fiumicino, Taxis are meant to charge a set fee for anywhere in the city.
 This is a reasonable €30 per car for up to four passengers including baggage, to destinations within the Aurelian Walls (essentially the city center).
 However as always, there are extras such as out-of-hours charges, baggage charges, that can increase the price – and drivers may often try to add fake ‘fees’ on, or rely on you not knowing what the official set charge is.